By the Numbers: Where Illinois Stands on Positivity Rates, ICU Beds Needed to Move to Phase Four

-Where does Illinois stand against the state's coronavirus metrics required to reopen?
+Where does Illinois stand against the state's coronavirus metrics required to move into Phase Four of the "Restore Illinois" plan?

 Here's a look at each region and its current performance on positivity rates and availability of hospital beds, ICU beds and ventilators, provided by the Illinois Department of Public Health.
 Swipe through the metrics in the slideshow below.